tembo-io/pg_timeseries/doc/guide.md

 ## Load and inspect data

-Decompress the data file if you have not already done so.
+Decompress the data file if you have not already done so:

 ```shell
 gzip -d 202004--202402-divvy-tripdata-slim.csv.gz